FeralAI/react-native-gridview/README.md

 const itemsPerRow = 3;

-// Create some dummy data
+// Use data from an array...
 const data = Array(20)
   .fill(null)
   .map((item, index) => index + 1);

+// ...or create your own data source.
-// Create data source with items per row between 1 and 3
+// This will randomly allocate 1-3 items per row, and will be used
-// This will be used if the `randomizeRows` prop is `true` const randomData = [];
+// if the `randomizeRows` prop is `true`. const randomData = [];
 for (let i = 0; i < data.length; i) {
   const endIndex = Math.max(Math.round(Math.random() * itemsPerRow), 1) + i;